Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Recent Performances

-- Against the Colts last week, Ertz was targeted 13 times and picked up 54 yards on eight receptions.
+- In last week's game against the Colts, Ertz was targeted 13 times and racked up eight catches for 54 yards.

 Ertz's Arizona Teammates